Ahmed336-cell/100-day-challenge/README.md

 ## Day 58
 Choose an app idea to be a project in college
 ## Day 57
-work on idea that be project in university
+work on idea that be project in the university

 ## Day 58
-start make UI of social media app like instagram
+start make UI of social media app like Instagram

+## Day 59
+change the idea of the project :|

+## Day 60
+work on another idea and make the team